Density-dependent sodium-storage mechanisms in hard carbon materials: Introduction

 \section{Introduction}

-The growing demand for renewable energy storage solutions has exposed the limitations of conventional lithium-ion batteries (LIBs), particularly due to the scarcity of lithium in Earth’s crust \cite{Tarascon2020} and the challenges associated with its recycling.
+The growing demand for renewable energy-storage solutions has exposed the limitations of conventional lithium-ion batteries (LIBs), particularly due to the scarcity of lithium in Earth’s crust \cite{Tarascon2020} and the challenges associated with its recycling.
 These constraints hinder the large-scale deployment of LIBs, motivating the search for alternative technologies.
 Sodium-ion batteries have emerged \cite{Chayambuka2020} as a promising candidate in this regard, owing to the natural abundance and low cost of sodium, as well as their favorable cycling performance \cite{Hwang2017}.
-Such features make sodium-ion batteries (SIBs) particularly suitable for grid-scale \cite{Hirsh2020} and large-scale energy storage applications \cite{Slater2013}.
+Such features make sodium-ion batteries (SIBs) particularly suitable for grid-scale \cite{Hirsh2020} and large-scale energy-storage applications \cite{Slater2013}.

 Graphitic carbon, the benchmark anode material for LIBs, demonstrates good compatibility with lithium ions and limited volume changes \cite{Schweidler2018}.
 However, its performance in SIBs is limited by the larger ionic radius of sodium, which induces significant stress and thermodynamic instability during cycling \cite{Slater2013, Yabuuchi2014}.
 Among alternative anode materials, hard carbon (HC) has attracted considerable attention due to its intrinsic structural stability and favorable electrochemical properties \cite{Chu2023}.
-Despite its widespread application, the sodium-storage mechanism in HC remains poorly understood.
+Despite its widespread application, the sodium-storage mechanism in HC remains not fully understood.
 This complexity arises from the heterogeneous nature of HC, which comprises defects, nanoporous domains, and turbostratic graphene layers \cite{Dou2019}.
 These structural features strongly influence sodium-ion storage and ultimately determine the electrochemical performance of SIBs.